 Amazon Prime (30 days free): unlimited free 2-day shipping with no minimum order size, Kindle First, some free Kindle books, some free streaming videos and TV, free unlimited photo storage.
 Even living abroad where we don’t use the shipping much, we still keep our Prime membership.

 Amazon: great for items with manufacturer warranties (Eagle Creek, Osprey) or difficult to find items

 Nalgene: Water bottles with a life-time warranty.
 If the bottle breaks – regardless of where you bought the bottle or whether it was given to you – you can fill out a form and be sent a replacement.
-My 1L Nalgene broke after falling from an overhead rack on a train in Japan, and I had a replacement waiting for me when I returned from Japan.
+My 1L Nalgene broke after falling from an overhead rack on a train in Japan, and I had a free replacement waiting for me when I returned from Japan.

 Osprey: All might warranty repairs or replaces any damage or defect.
 We have a S/M 70L Farpoint, a M/L 70L Farpoint, a Ozone 35L, and an older daypack – all of which we bought at REI.
 Our Ozone pack had a fraying strap that Osprey repaired free of charge (our only expense was shipping the pack back to Osprey).

 Eagle Creek: No matter what warranty repairs product failures during a product’s lifetime.
 We bought three sets of Pack-It Specter Compression Cubes from Amazon.
 One cube’s material ripped within the first two months of use, so we sent it back to Eagle Creek’s North Western repair location for repair.